biroistvangmailcom/docker-firefox-java/README.md

     `docker-compose up -d`

-2. Connect to `localhost:5900` with VNC
+2. Connect to `localhost:5900` with VNC user root password empty!!!

 A volume will be mounted `/data/iso:/data` where you can put any files you might need in the container